 Originally named Jack's Neck, Belhaven was once a bustling industrial town with a half-dozen lumber companies and a branch of the Norfolk and Southern Railroad.

 In the Historic Downtown Riverside Community.
-The Riverside Lighthouse is a appealing, historic home, tucked away on a peaceful street in the heart of Downtown just steps away from New Bern's rich history, vibrant dining, nightlife, stores, and...
+The Riverside Lighthouse is a striking, historic home, tucked away on a relaxing street in the heart of Downtown just steps away from New Bern's rich history, vibrant dining, nightlife, stores, and...

 Visitors with a need for speed can hit the tracks in Creswell, just a couple miles west of Columbia, at the Outer Banks Speedway.
 The all-concrete 1/8 mile track has a two lane, 50' ft. wide racing surface where local and visiting speed demons can...